HTML5 and How It Affects the Future of Mobile App Development

 Back in Junior High, I was first introduced to HTML.
 This stands for Hypertext Markup Language and it was originally used for the creation of a website.

 And true enough, I was able to create my very own website, albeit not as robust as the websites of today.
-That being said, what used to be a programming language that was solely used for web development can also now be used in mobile app development as well.
+That being said, what used to be a programming language that was solely used for web development can also now be used by people in mobile app design company in Malaysia and around the world as well.